 The Computational Biology Track curriculum is designed to help students learn how to leverage mathematical and computational approaches to understand biological and chemical processes.
+For more details, review the Computational Biology Degree Plan.

 Mathematical and computational concepts, methods, and algorithms are being applied to all areas of basic and clinical life sciences, which results in a variety of research topics.
 Examples include: